mfelleisen/Santorini/Material/plan-v2.md

   - Pick goal points that deliver complete demos.
   - Build partial demos in between.

+## Warning

+You might find full implementations of Santorini out on the wild west web.
+If you steal code, beware that you will need to *code walk* it.
+Also know that the rules posted here are subtly different from the official ones and that, at some point, these rules may change dramatically---just like the requirements for real-world software on your future co-ops or jobs.

 ## Goal

 All your hacker friends love Santorini.
 But just so you know, they hate *your* programming language.
 So you think there is a dot.com in there.

-You want to create a set-up where you and your games can build this game on-line via automated agents.
+You want to create a set-up where you and your friends and others can run this game on-line via automated agents.
 You will run the santorini.com server, and they will connect with players to this server to play Santorini tournaments.

 A tournament pitches every player against every other player.
 Since a single game of Santorini isn't an indicator of the software agent's